 The nuclear enterprise continues to be a top priority for the Air Force.
-To help achieve this important objective, a Capabilities-Based Assessment (CBA) is needed to assess technical information management within the Air Force nuclear enterprise.
+To help achieve this important objective, a CBA is needed to assess technical information management within the Air Force nuclear enterprise.
 The purpose of the CBA is to identify and prioritize capability gaps in existing capabilities and identify potential solutions to close or mitigate the capability gaps.
-The results of the assessment will be documented in a CBA final report that will provide information to help inform decision-makers regarding the development of one or more Initial Capability Documents (ICDs), AF Form 1067 Modification Proposals, or DOTmLPF-P Change Requests, Section 804 (RPRD, RFRD), Section 800 (Software), or other follow on activities.
+The results of the assessment will be documented in a CBA final report that will provide information to help inform decision-makers regarding the development of one or more ICDs, AF Form 1067 Modification Proposals, or DOTmLPF-P Change Requests, Middle Tier of Acquisition (RPRD, RFRD), Software Acquisition, or other follow on activities.